roman-studer/fhnw-ds-hs2019-rockfall/README.md

 ```
 $ git clone https://github.com/roman-studer/fhnw-ds-hs2019-rockfall.git
 ```
+#### About the Project
+The aim of the project was to investigate the probability of a fatal accident caused by a rock fall.
+For this purpose we received a data set with almost 3 months of data on events on a Swiss mountain road.
+If the probability of a serious accident with fatal consequences exceeds a previously defined limit, the road must be closed.
+In our case the simulated and calculated probability exceeded the limit value.
+The results were communicated to the public in the form of a website.

+During the project the following competences were applied:
+- Probability Calculations
+- IT competence
+- Programming
+- Data visualization
+- Information literacy
+- Arguing and communicating
+- Communicate digitally

 #### Screenshots
 The Website on which our results were 'published' is no longer available.